soyongkim/mQUIC/README.md

 The mQUIC(mobile QUIC) is designed with the following key requirements:

-1) Ability to detect handover events within a reasonable time, without relying on underlying link-layer information;
+1) Handover detection based on an error event associated with data transmission, without relying on the underlying link-layer information;
-2) Obtaining a new IP address through routing table lookup, instead of establishing a new connection;
+2) Fast detection of a handover by using an appropriate timer, when an error-based handover detection is not available;
-3) Performing path validation and connection migration with the remote server using the new IP address;
+3) Obtaining a new IP address by routing table lookup, instead of establishing a new connection, for handover support;
-4) Supporting both homogeneous handover within the same network and heterogeneous handover across different networks; and
+4) Handover support in networks with large handover delay;
-5) Preserving the congestion window size of the existing path in the new network, if the newly visited network has better conditions, so as to improve throughput performance.
+5) Performing the path validation and connection migration of QUIC with the server by using the new IP address.

 The mQUIC implementation was developed based on Chromium (quiche), and both the modified code from Chromium and a shell script file that can apply the code to the original Chromium (quiche) are being distributed together.